Democracy Wall: Original journals

 Throughout late 1978 and early 1979, crowds would gather to buy or exchange issues of these people's journals.

 Lists of unofficial journals

 From the winter of 1978 to spring 1981, over 50 unofficial journals appeared in Beijing alone.
 The following list includes some famous journals during the movement:

 Organizations

 Since early 1979, unofficial journals became the backbone of the Democracy Wall Movement.
 The activities were also seeking to organize together to form a stronger concentrated structure.
-On January 15 of 1979, six leading unofficial journals announced their intention to fight for the basic constitutional rights: freedom of speech and freedom of the press without retaliation.
+On January 15, 1979, six leading unofficial journals announced their intention to fight for the basic constitutional rights: freedom of speech and freedom of the press without retaliation.
 These freedoms were never realized.
 On January 28, the members of seven unofficial journals in Beijing organized a joint conference to counter the criticism against their literature on Democracy Wall.
 These members then met weekly to discuss recent public issues.
 However, this was still a very loose organization and their opinions varied to the point of not achieving their objectives.